Ninita1/ASP.Net_ClientFormState/README.md

     }

-5. On every click event to end/cancel something that you want to remember, call the `AppState.CancelLastPageClick()` method.
+5. On every click event to end/cancel something that you do not need to remember anymore, call the `AppState.CancelLastPageClick()` method.
 It will make the state manager to  forget the last click registered.
 For example:

             $("#openModalToCreate").on("click", function (e) {
                 e.preventDefault();